Sigmmma/c20/src/content/h1/tools/h1a-ek/h1a-tool/readme.md

 - Commands can now include optional arguments
 - The tags and data directories can now be set when launching Sapien (`-tags_dir <tags path>` and `-data_dir <data path>` respectively).
-- The `-noassert` command line flag can be used to disable all asserts (useful for lightmapping).
+- The `-noassert` command line flag can be used with any verb to disable all asserts (useful for lightmapping).
 - Lightmapping code has been optimised to be faster even with asserts enabled.
 - Most logs are now saved to a `reports` subfolder (similarly to Halo 2+).
 - Bitmap DXT1-3 (BC1-3) encoding now uses DirectXTex, instead of some S3TC code, this should result in higher quality.